The Strategy of Some to Win Debate

 A Hard Fight

-I think that a look at history, a consideration of all of the world religious traditions and their sacred texts and the fact that all the masses of humanity down through the ages have lived in belief in the existence of a god or gods points to the idea that we are born with the capacity to believe and the desire to find and connect with the one who has made us.
+I think that a look at history, a consideration of all of the world religious traditions and their sacred texts, and the fact that all the masses of humanity down through the ages have lived in belief in the existence of a god or gods points to the idea that we are born with the capacity to believe and the desire to find and connect with the one who has made us.

-Couple this with the fact that nature itself tells us there is a god, “The heavens declare the glory of God; the skies proclaim the work of his hands.”
+“The heavens declare the glory of God; the skies proclaim the work of his hands.”
 Psalm 19:1-2

-Far from the picture the blogger was attempting to draw with his statement of being an atheist at birth, a child is born with the capacity and desire to serve God and nature itself confirms His existence.
+Far from the picture the blogger was attempting to draw with his statement of being an atheist at birth, a child is born with the capacity and desire to serve God, and nature itself confirms His existence.
 One must fight hard to be an atheist.